Pick your character class, choose your weapons and recruit your comrades. We count down the 50 best role-playing games ever made.

 29. Super Mario RPG: Legend of the Seven Stars

 Developed by Square for the SNES way back in 1996, this action role-playing title was a first for the Mario series, in that it deviated from platforming gameplay.
 As players set about to defeat Smithy and restore pieces of the Star Road, the Shigeru Miyamoto produced game would be one of the last Mario titles released for SNES.
-The game was lovely with its 3D rendered graphics and lashings of humor, and served as a worthy farewell to a much-loved system.
+Super Mario RPG: Legend of the Seven Stars was lovely with its 3D rendered graphics and lashings of humor, and served as a worthy farewell to a much-loved system.

 When we talk about Shadowrun we’re talking about two games; there are quite significant differences between the SNES and Mega Drive releases.
 In either case, you’re looking at an isometric RPG similar to the original Fallout games, for example, but with a carefully recreated cyberpunk atmosphere.
 Nothing ever really equalled it, which is why there was such appetite for a corwdfunded modern successor.
-Shadowrun Returns and its add-ons successfully captures the spirit, but can’t recreate the feeling of firing up a cartridge-based console and finding a very adult thriller.
+Shadowrun Returns and its expansions successfully captures the spirit, but can’t recreate the shock and delight of firing up a cartridge-based console and finding a very adult thriller.

 27. Pokemon (series)